kushagra06/DDPG/README.md

 # Deep Deterministic Policy Gradient
-Pytorch implementation of Deep Deterministic Policy Gradient (Deep reinfor algorithm) on OpenAI gym's inverted pendulum environment.
+Pytorch implementation of Deep Deterministic Policy Gradient (Deep reinforcement learning algorithm) on OpenAI gym's inverted pendulum environment.
 The goal is to swing the pendulum up so it stays upright.

 ## Prerequisites:
 To run the code, you need to have installed the following libraries/softwares on your system (preferably,Ubuntu or any linux distro):